gustavovaznet/app-twc/README.md

-# app-twc
+# Social Media
-Social Media Clone
+This is a simple clone of Twitter's main functionalities.